7772/react-native-lightweight-responsive/README.md

 <img width="500" src="./assets/for-readme-1.png"/>

-*What is right is not what you want.*
+*What's on the right is not what you want.*

 ## Simple Usage